emqxarchive/emqx-docs-en/source/getstarted.rst

 ..
 NOTE::

-    The EMQ X broker only allows 512 concurrent connections by default, for that 'ulimit -n' limitation is set to 1024 on most platform.
+    The *EMQ X* broker only allows 512 concurrent connections by default, for that 'ulimit -n' limitation is set to 1024 on most platform.

-We need tune the OS Kernel, TCP Stack, Erlang VM and EMQ X broker for one million connections benchmark.
+We need to tune the OS Kernel, TCP Stack, Erlang VM and *EMQ X* broker for one million connections benchmark.

 Linux Kernel Parameters
 -----------------------